reedjoe/reedjoe/README.md

 ## I am a fullstack developer who enjoys learning about current technologies.
 I am also a keen runner and play guitar.

-- 🔭 Currently doing automation testing at Dorset Software
+- 🔭 Currently doing BE development at Dorset Software
 - 🌱 Building a game in Unity with some friends
 - 📫 Message me on LinkedIn